-Being a new Adam/humanity, Israel should carry out Adam's original calling.49 Adam was God's son (cf. Gen 1:28; 5:1-3)50 like Israel was (Exod 4:22).51 Also, as Adam was to mediate God's authority over the world as a king and priest (Gen 1:28; 2:15),52 so God calls the nation of Israel to be a royal priesthood and spread his authority throughout the world (Exod 19:6).53
+Being a new Adam/humanity, Israel should carry out Adam's original calling.51 Adam was God's son (cf. Gen 1:28; 5:1-3)52 like Israel was (Exod 4:22).53 Also, as Adam was to mediate God's authority over the world as a king and priest (Gen 1:28; 2:15),54 so God calls the nation of Israel to be a royal priesthood and spread his authority throughout the world (Exod 19:6).55

 Explorations in narrative analogy have also suggested that Israel is a corporate Adam.
 William Dumbrell noted that Israel's basic story parallels Adam's.
-As God created Israel as a nation outside of the promised land, made them as royal kingdom of priests, told them to keep the Mosaic covenant in the land, and exiled them for covenant infidelity, so God made Adam outside the garden, tasked him as a priest-king, told him to keep God's command in Eden, and exiled him for breaking the command.54 More recently, Seth Postell has strengthened Dumbrell's schema by convincingly arguing that the verbiage in Gen 1-3 casts Adam's relationship with God and his subsequent disobedience as foreshadowing Israel's covenant at Sinai, covenant infidelity in the land, and exile.55
+As God created Israel as a nation outside of the promised land, made them a royal kingdom of priests, told them to keep the Mosaic covenant in the land, and exiled them for covenant infidelity, so God made Adam outside the garden, tasked him as a priest-king, told him to keep God's command in Eden, and exiled him for breaking the command.56 More recently, Seth Postell has strengthened Dumbrell's schema by convincingly arguing that the verbiage in Gen 1-3 casts Adam's relationship with God and his